snese/demo-Binance-trading-cplusplus/README.md

 # Binance Trading API C++ Library

+*A personal demo project by HC*

 A modern C++ library for interacting with the Binance Spot Trading API, featuring comprehensive order types and real-time market data integration.
+This project showcases advanced C++ programming concepts and best practices in financial API integration.

 ## Features